-The contact information for the Office of Financial Aid appears at the end of this section but generally, a student must be enrolled in the Practical Nurse Program as a regular student, must be a U.S. citizen or national or a permanent resident, and cannot be in default on any Title IV loan that he or she may have received previously.
+The contact information for the Office of Financial Aid appears at the end of this section but generally, a student must be enrolled in the Practical Nurse Program as a regular student, must be a U.S. citizen or national or a permanent resident and cannot be in default on any Title IV loan that he or she may have received previously.
 A regular student is one who has enrolled in the Practical Nurse Program for the purpose of completing the program, earning a diploma, sitting for the required state licensure exam, and working as a licensed practical nurse (LPN).
-Once qualified to receive financial aid, a student must maintain Satisfactory Academic Progress in order to remain qualified for that aid.
+Once qualified to receive financial aid, a student must maintain Satisfactory Academic Progress to remain qualified for that aid.

-TCI Financial Aid and Disclosures Contact Information

-Maritza Marquez, Financial Aid Officer 30-50 Whitestone Expressway Suite 400, Flushing, NY 11354 (718) 362-9500; email: mmarquez@tcilpn.org
+TCI Financial Aid and Disclosures Contact Information Quebillah Perry, Financial Aid Officer 133-11 20th Avenue 2 FL., College Point, NY 11354 (718) 362-9500; email: qperry@tcilpn.org

-Types of Title IV Student Financial Aid Programs
+Types of Title IV Student FinancialAid Programs